Markmcl25/Space-First-project/README.md

 # Features
 ## Navbar
-I created my own nav bar that has a drop down toggle menu when in mobile mode and the options in word form on bigger screens.
+I created the nav bar that has a drop down toggle menu when in mobile mode and the options in word form on bigger screens.

 ![Menu up](./assets/images/navbar1.png)

 ![Larger screens](./assets/images/navbarlargescreen.png)

-Below shows the drop down menu in action.
+Below shows the drop-down menu in action.

 ![Drop down menu](./assets/images/navbar2.png)

 ## Social media links

-I added four social media links to the bottom of each page that link directly to facebook, youtube, twitter and instagram.
+I added four social media links to the bottom of each page that link directly to Facebook, Youtube, Twitter and Instagram.

 ![Social media](./assets/images/socialmedia.png)